dimitri/pgloader/web/src/sqlite.md

     ----------------------  ---------  ---------  ---------  --------------
       Total streaming time      15607      15607          0          0.476s

-We can see that [http://pgloader.tapoueh.org](pgloader) did download the file from its HTTP URL location then *unziped* it before the loading itself.
+We can see that [http://pgloader.io](pgloader) did download the file from its HTTP URL location then *unziped* it before loading it.

 Also, the *WARNING* messages we see here are expected as the PostgreSQL database is empty when running the command, and pgloader is using the SQL